Al Jazirah Al Hamra: Zaab

 The last Al Zaab Sharif (mayor) of Jazirah Al Hamra was Hussein Bin Rahma Al Zaabi, who was later the Sharif of Al Zaab area in Abu Dhabi.
 His eldest son Rahma was the United Arab Emirates ambassador to many Arab countries.

 In popular culture

 Portions of 6 Underground for Netflix were shot in Al Hamra in 2018.
 Director Michael Bay said about the place: "We shot in Al Hamra – an ancient ghost city they called it – that we played for Afghanistan.
 And literally right around the corner we played another part for Nigeria...
 It’s very versatile to have a place where literally like five minutes away it’s like a different country".
+The town is also the setting for the 2024 novel The Red Island by Adil Alzarooni.